awslabs/mountpoint-s3/doc/SEMANTICS.md

 ### Consistency

 Mountpoint provides strong read-after-write consistency for new object creation and writes of existing objects.
-However, it can return stale metadata for up to 1 second when an existing object is modified concurrently by another client*.
+However, it can return stale metadata for up to 1 second when an existing object is modified concurrently by another client.
 The [consistency and concurrency](#consistency-and-concurrency) section above describes this behavior, but here are some examples:
-* A process replaces an existing object in your S3 bucket using another client*, and then opens the same object with Mountpoint and reads from it.
+* A process replaces an existing object in your S3 bucket using another client, and then opens the same object with Mountpoint and reads from it.
 The process will read the new data.
-* A process opens a file with Mountpoint, then replaces the object in your S3 bucket using another client*, and then reads from the open file.
+* A process opens a file with Mountpoint, then replaces the object in your S3 bucket using another client, and then reads from the open file.
 The process will either read the old data or the read will fail.
 The process can see the new data by opening the file again.
-* A process replaces an existing object in your S3 bucket using another client*, and then queries the object’s metadata with Mountpoint using the `stat` system call.
+* A process replaces an existing object in your S3 bucket using another client, and then queries the object’s metadata with Mountpoint using the `stat` system call.
 The returned metadata could reflect either the old or new object for up to 1 second after the PutObject request.
-* A process writes a new object to your S3 bucket, using either Mountpoint or another client*, and then lists the directory the object is in with Mountpoint.
+* A process writes a new object to your S3 bucket, using either Mountpoint or another client, and then lists the directory the object is in with Mountpoint.
 The new object will appear in the list.
-* A process deletes an existing object from your S3 bucket using another client*, and then tries to open the object with Mountpoint and read from it.
+* A process deletes an existing object from your S3 bucket using another client, and then tries to open the object with Mountpoint and read from it.
 The open operation will fail.
-* A process deletes an existing object from your S3 bucket, using either Mountpoint or another client*, and then lists the directory the object was previously in with Mountpoint.
+* A process deletes an existing object from your S3 bucket, using either Mountpoint or another client, and then lists the directory the object was previously in with Mountpoint.
 The object will not appear in the list.
-* A process deletes an existing object from your S3 bucket using another client*, and then queries the object’s metadata with Mountpoint using the `stat`` system call.
+* A process deletes an existing object from your S3 bucket using another client, and then queries the object’s metadata with Mountpoint using the `stat`` system call.
 The returned metadata could reflect the old object for up to 1 second after the DeleteObject request.

-*The client can be a separate software, such as the AWS SDK/CLI or the S3 Console, or another Mountpoint instance running on the same or a different machine